khushi-hura/AutoMobileHub/README.md

-# AutoMobileHub
-Automobile Hub (AMH) is a native Android app built with Java and SQLite, designed for streamlined car service management.
-Customers can book mechanic-based services, and service providers receive email updates on service completions, cancellations, or reminders.
-The app stores data locally and generates detailed PDF reports for service history.
+Automobile Hub is a mobile application designed to provide a convenient platform for customers and service providers to manage car services.
+Built using Java and SQLite, the app offers a streamlined process for booking services, tracking history, and managing notifications.

+#Features
+Customer Functionality:

+Service Booking: Customers can easily book car services, such as mechanic repairs and maintenance.
+Service History: Access detailed records of previous services, including provider, service date, and type.
+Notifications: Receive email notifications about service status, cancellations, and reminders.
+Service Provider Functionality:

+Manage Services: Providers can track ongoing and completed services, update service statuses, and send email notifications to customers.
+PDF Reports: Generate detailed reports containing customer details, services provided, and service dates.
+Real-time Notifications: Providers are notified via email about service updates and customer requests.

+#Technologies Used
+Java: Used for building the backend logic, including handling notifications and report generation.
+SQLite: Local database for storing and managing user and service-related data on the device.